cybergarage/uecho-go/doc/controller_overview.md

 ### 3. Getting Nodes and Objects

-After the searching, use `Controller::GetNodes()` to get all found nodes.
-[ECHONETLite](http://www.echonet.gr.jp/english/index.htm) node can have multiple objects, use `Node::Objects()` to get the all objects in the node.
+After searching, use `Controller::GetNodes()` to get all found nodes.
+An [ECHONET Lite](http://www.echonet.gr.jp/english/index.htm) node can have multiple objects; use `Node::Objects()` to get all objects in the node.

 ```
 ctrl := echonet.NewController()